 It's quite simple!
 Start by clicking the "Start here" button (at the top of every page or on the left menu).
 You then select your local area (country, state/province) and then region/county or local metropolitan area.
 Just scroll down the page that appears, to see honey producers listed by county.

-Items of special interest, such as organi, special events are highlighted in colors to make them stand out.
+Items of special interest, such as organic, special events are highlighted in colors to make them stand out.

 The search engine (see the button at the top of each page) can be helpful, too.